-13. Timetabled examination required YES 14.
-Length of exam 75 minutes in case of the Midterms, 90 minutes in case of the Final Examination 15.
-Learning materials Essential K. Sydsæter, P. Hammond and A. Strøm: Essential Mathematics for EconomicAnalysis, Pearson Education, 4th edition, 2012.
-Handouts uploaded to Neptun.
-Recommended E. F. Haeussler, R. S. Paul and R. J. Wood: Introductory Mathematical Analysis for Business, Economics and Life and Social Sciences, Pearson Education, Thirteenth edition, 2011.
+13. Length of exam 75 minutes in case of the Midterms, 90 minutes in case of the Final Examination 14.
+Learning materialsEssential - Hammond and A. Strøm: Essential Mathematics for sis, Pearson Education, 4th edition, 2012. ded to Moodle.
+Recommended Analysis for Bus R. S. Paul and R. J. Wood: Introductory Mathematical iness, Economics and Life and Social Sciences, ion, Thirteenth edition, 2011.

-1. Module code: B19TVK04E
+1. Module code: B20TVK04E

 2. Title: MICROECONOMICS

 3. Credit points: 7

 4. Start term: Fall

 5. Module leader: KATALIN ERDŐS, DR.

-6. Accredited by:

-7. Module restrictions:
+6. Module restrictions:

-Pre-requisite none
+Pre- requisite none

-Programme restrictions BSc in Tourism and Catering
+Programm e restrictions BSc in Tourism and Catering

 Level restrictions 4

-Other restrictions or none
+Other restrictions or requirements none

-requirements

-·
+7. Aims:

-The aim of the module is to provide an introduction to the field of microeconomics.
-It targets the discussion of the basic concepts and approaches, including optimization, equilibrium and empiricism.
-Discussion will cover consumer and producer decisions, market structures, and welfare issues.
-The module helps students to understand the role of economics in society and the way economists think and optimize under different conditions.
+The aim of the module is to provide an introduction to the field of microeconomics. targets the discussion of the basic concepts and approaches, including optimization equilibrium and empiricism.
+Discussion will cover consumer and producer decisions market structures, and welfare issues.
+The module helps students to understand the rol of economics in society and the way economists think and optimize under different conditions.

+8. Learning outcomes:

+On completion of this mod lule, the successful student will be able to:

+nal and cardinal thinking, sitive and normative approaches,